GG-loop/GG-loop.github.io/_posts/2015-3-28-Growing on agar.md

 <img src="https://dl.dropboxusercontent.com/u/16334624/017.JPG">

-But why does it happen?
+But how are these shapes generated?
 What's the logic behind this circular geometric growth?
 Let'c check them on the microscope to find out more!

 <img src="https://dl.dropboxusercontent.com/u/16334624/060.JPG">